Multi-User Endpoints

 Important

-If PAM is not enabled, then before starting user endpoints, the child process drops all capabilities and sets the no-new-privileges flag with the kernel.
+If PAM is not enabled, then before starting user endpoint processes, the child process drops all capabilities and sets the no-new-privileges flag with the kernel.
 (See prctl(2) and reference PR_SET_NO_NEW_PRIVS).
 In particular, this will preclude use of SETUID executables, which can break some schedulers.
 If your site requires use of SETUID executables, then PAM must be enabled.

 Though configuring PAM itself is outside the scope of this document (e.g., see The Linux-PAM System Administrators’ Guide), we briefly discuss a couple of modules to share a taste of what PAM can do.
 For example, if the administrator were to implement a configuration of: